 Forensic science is the method used to apply various sciences and techniques to evaluate and investigate a crime scene.
 Individuals pursuing a career in forensic science will be responsible for maintaining a crime scene to collect samples, the proper care of material, the review and testing of samples in a laboratory setting and the evaluation of results in order to solidify evidence and knowledge.
 Forensic scientists must be strong will due to the exposure to disturbing material, particularly those who specialize in crime scene investigation.
 Individuals wanting to work in CSI should be prepared to witness disturbing sights.

-Degrees in Forensic Science
+Best Forensic Science Degrees